giacbrd/CipCipPy/README.md

 Installation
 ------------
-In *config.py* set the constant DATA_PATH to the directory where CipCipPy will store data (indexes, cache, ...).
+In *config.py* set the constant `DATA_PATH` with the directory where CipCipPy will store data (indexes, cache, ...).

-Install the package executing: python setup.py install.
+Install the package executing: `python setup.py install`.

+Some hints:<br/>
-Some language training files are included in data/resources/languageTraining.
+Language training files included in data/resources/languageTraining are made for CipCipPy.utils.language.Lang class.<br/>
-For hashtag segmentation it is necessary to build a dictionary {term: frequency}, we have used Google 1-grams http://storage.googleapis.com/books/ngrams/books/datasetsv2.html.
+For hashtag segmentation it is necessary to build a dictionary {term: frequency}; e.g., we have used Google 1-grams http://storage.googleapis.com/books/ngrams/books/datasetsv2.html.

 Dependencies
 ------------
-* numpy
 * whoosh
 * sklearn
 * nltk
 * langid (for language detection)
-* httplib2 (only for corpus downloading)
-* TREC tools for evaluation (only in test scripts): mb12eval, mb12filteval, EvalJig
+* TREC tools for evaluation: mb12-filteval.py and EvalJig.py
+(download them from http://trec.nist.gov/data/microblog2012.html and rename mb12-filteval.py in mb12filteval.py)

 Packages and files
 ------------------
 * *config.py*
-    Global constants to configure the environment
+    Global constants for configuring the environment
 * *corpus*
-    New corpus can be generated with the function *corpus.builder*, passing a list of instances of the classes in *corpus.filters*.
+    New corpus can be generated with the function *corpus.build*, passing a list of instances of the classes in *corpus.filters*.
-* *external*
-    Interfaces for accessing to external resources.
 * *indexing*
     Each module in this package contains a function *index* to generate an index from a plain text corpus, filtering out documents after a specific time.
     An index takes a name that is used in the retrieval phase.